Our popular posts about Athens!

 The Temple Of Poseidon at Sounion

-Very close to Athens is Sounion Temple, see the relevant post with the best day trips from Athens.
-At Cape Sounion, the Athenians had built at the rocky and steep hill a sanctuary surrounded by a wall.
+Close to Athens is Sounion Temple, see the relevant post with the best day trips from Athens.
+At Cape Sounion, the Athenians built at the rocky and steep hill a sanctuary surrounded by a wall.

 The sanctuary included temples dedicated to the gods of the city and the main temple was dedicated to Poseidon, the god of the sea and it was built in ca. 440 BC.

-I think it is a magical place and I strongly recommend a visit, if you have an extra day to send!
+I think it is a magical place and I strongly recommend a visit, if you have an extra day to spend!
 You can visit it in the afternoon and if it is hot enough, you can swim at the beach below the temple!

 The whole experience is amazing!
 You won’t feel that you are a few kilometres away from a modern city!
 Visit also the taverns on the beach and have some ouzo and some fresh fish!